Individual Adult Therapy

 Our providers are equipped with years of experience and extensive knowledge regarding mental health disorders.
 However, your input is the most vital component of the process.
 To receive an accurate assessment, you will have to be honest with your therapist about the symptoms you’re experiencing.
 Vulnerability can often be difficult, especially if you haven’t confided in anyone about your mental health state before.
 However, know that all therapists are bound by client confidentiality.
 The more you share with your therapist, the more precise your treatment plan will be.

 While conducting Individual Adult Therapy, there are a number of different therapeutic methods our providers can offer.
 These include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Psychodynamic Therapy, Gestalt, Solution-Focused Treatment, Mindfulness, and Self Psychology, among others.
 Our providers’ wide range of skills makes them well equipped to address your specific situation.
 During your sessions, they will determine which modalities are most appropriate for your case, providing customized, patient-specific care.

 Group Therapy Services

 Group Therapy Services at Sage Neuroscience Center cover a multitude of topics, making sure you can find a group regardless of what mental health issue you’re experiencing.
-Groups generally include 4-12 members with regular sessions lasting about 1-2 hours each, although the exact frequency and length of the sessions per week will vary depending on the group.

 The sessions we currently offer focus on issues such as PTSD, addiction, Dialectical Behavioral Therapy, and more.
 That being said, all of our groups aim to remind our patients that they do not have to feel alone or abandoned.
 Group members are encouraged to support one another and bond through shared experiences, and together, become better equipped to handle their individual illnesses in the process.